johannvis/opssage/README.md

 # GPT Bearer Prototype Infrastructure

 This repository contains the AWS CDK application that provisions the bearer-protected HTTP API, its Python Lambda handlers, and supporting AWS resources.
+Authenticated requests to `/secure/ping` echo an optional `number` attribute, returning `you sent me <number>` when supplied or `you sent me nothing` otherwise.
 The CDK code is written in TypeScript and the GitHub Actions workflow in `.github/workflows/cdk.yml` handles builds and deployments to the nominated account.

 The `cdk.json` file defines how the CDK Toolkit executes the app entry point.